 There are many steps you can take to get and keep a good credit score, such as always paying your bills on time and keeping your credit balance low in proportion to your overall credit limit.
-For more information, watch this webcast (hosted by our Office of Servicemember Affairs), which talks about credit scores and credit reporting and how you can take action to prevent slips or falls that could damage your overall credit standing.
+For more information, visit our Military Financial Lifecycle page, which talks about credit scores and credit reporting and how you can take action to prevent slips or falls that could damage your overall credit standing.

 We can help you find your way through the financial fog

 Be proactive, know your rights and understand what laws are in place to protect you and your money.
-When a financial problem arises, speak with your installation’s Personal Financial Manager (PFM) and/or local JAG office to get free, expert advice and assistance.
+When a financial problem arises, speak with your installation’s Personal Financial Manager (PFM) and/or local Legal Assistance Office to get free, expert advice and assistance.
 Be sure to keep documentation of all your commitments, efforts to resolve delinquencies, and any disputes about debts – it could be helpful to you later.

 Ask CFPB has dozens of answers for military members.
 Whether you are seeking information about specific financial protections or applying for a car loan, the resources at the CFPB and our Office of Servicemember Affairs can help you take better control over your money and protect you from hidden financial dangers.